"It's A Sin" Devastating Story Is Full Of Details Plucked From Real Life

 For one actor, the subject matter hit home even more.
 Nathaniel J. Hall, who played Donald Bassett, contracted HIV at age 16.
 He told Sky News that he initially hid his diagnosis from his friends and family out of shame.
 But as he got older and managing HIV became easier, he finally opened up about it.
 "Now I'm in a relationship with somebody who's HIV negative and he takes PrEP, I take my medication," Hall said.
 "If I think back to my younger adult years, I can't even imagine this being the case.
 It's a revelation."

 Hall is now an advocate for increased HIV testing, which the series as a whole reportedly had a big impact on.
-It's a Sin's January and February run on Channel 4 coincided with the first week of February being National HIV Testing Week.
+According to Time magazine, It's a Sin aired in the UK in January and February, coinciding with the first week of February being National HIV Testing Week.
 The number of HIV tests taken was three times higher than in previous years, and sexual health charities have credited part of that rise to It's a Sin and the actors promoting increased testing.